 If we had the former matter of a man, like a corpse or severed hand, it would not make sense to refer to it as properly human matter.
 Since the soul is not present in such matter, it is just a corpse or severed hand, not a human body or human hand.
 It follows that the whole soul is in the whole body, and each part is entire.
 There is no dividing up the soul or parceling it out.
 We can also say that the soul animates the body (in Latin anima).
 The soul is also the baseline of human actuality, presupposed by the further actuality of the soul’s powers and the acts of those powers.

 These acts are sensing, desiring, loving, understanding, willing, and other things that a non-living thing cannot perform.
 A living thing can have only one soul: a rational soul.
-Other living beings, such as plants and animals, have the power of lower souls, and they are present only virtually.
+Other living beings, such as plants and animals, have the power of lower souls, but they do not have the knowledge of the Lord.
 As a soul is a form, and a form makes a thing what it is, the soul is also the source of substantial unity and coordinated activity.
 It is not a ghost in a machine nor a mere emerging property, an occult claim, or a material reduction.

 In ancient times, the soul was a source of life in a living thing.
 The soul was associated with life-breath, and not at first with thinking, consciousness, or a rational soul as it is called in the Thomistic tradition.
 Some call this soul a spirit, but we must be careful with this term, as angels are also pure spirits.
 Our spirit is different precisely because it takes the form of a human body.
 We are mortal because of our bodies.
 Death is the separation of the soul from the body, and a body without a soul is only a corpse.
 But the soul lives on, as Jesus teaches: “Be faithful, even to the point of death, and I will give you life as your victor’s crown” (Revelation 2:10)